País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Case Study – Vanmai Coffee Cooperative

 Founded in 2019 by former opium farmers, the Vanmai Coffee Cooperative embodies sustainable agricultural transformation.
-The cooperative has 386 families from 12 villages, cultivating 400 hectares of Arabica coffee above 800 m using organic methods.
+The cooperative has 386 families from 12 villages, cultivating 400 hectares of Arabica coffee above 800 metres using organic methods.

 Vanmai exported 19 tons of coffee to France in 2021, with the support of the United Nations Office on Drugs and Crime (UNODC), aiming to increase this to 200 tons by 2025.
 By creating sustainable incomes, restoring ecosystems, and preserving cultural heritage, Vanmai demonstrates how coffee farming can transform rural communities.